NBizzell/time-lapse-crystals/Lesson-2/worksheet1.md

-# Command Line Timelapse photography
+# Command Line Time-lapse photography

-In this lesson you will set up Raspberry Pi and Raspberry Pi Camera module and take timelapse pictures using the command line.
+In this lesson you will set up Raspberry Pi and Raspberry Pi Camera module and take time-lapse pictures using the command line.

 ## Step 0: Set up the raspberry Pi and Pi Camera Module